Stephen-Gates/service-locations/boundary-data-user-stories.md

 ```
 As a Data Consumer
 I want to search for boundary data
-So that I can quickly find the data I'm looking for.
+So that I can quickly find the data I'm looking for
 ```

 Supported by using software to searching for data packages that include the `"spatial-profile": "simple-vector"` property.